ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

         New EDM Schema for the data store 'patientrecords' will be imported.
         [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [?]
 Help (default is "Y"):
     ```

+> [!TIP]
+> If you don't want the confirmation part, in Step 5, use this cmdlet instead: `New-DlpEdmSchema -FileData $edm`

 Now that the schema for your database of sensitive information is defined, the next step is to set up a rule package.